 The School Kit program aims to contribute our quota to combating some of the ills that ail the Nigerian education sector.
 Our strategy is to adopt a school per session, where we will provide the basic amenities needed to make learning an enjoyable experience for students and pupils alike.

-During the reporting period, the Foundation gave full scholarship to some kids, the scholarship covers all their Primary Education.
-Thanks to our partner - Bethesda Child Support Agency for the great job they are doing #schoolkit.
+In partnership with Bethesda Child Support Agency, the Foundation gave full scholarship to some pupils, the scholarship covers all their Primary Education.

 " HealthWize Program